-Ste Action

-p

-1 Create a Stereotype element on the same diagram as

-the ToolboxPage Metaclass, with a name prefixed by the Profile name (this is mandatory).
-For example:

-MyProfile::MyClass

-The name must not match the name of any external stereotype that exists in any other Profile.
+Step Action 1 Create a Stereotype element on the same diagram as the ToolboxPage Metaclass, with a name prefixed by the Profile name (this is mandatory).
+For example: MyProfile::MyClass The name must not match the name of any external stereotype that exists in any other Profile.
 The sub-menu element can have an alias.

-In this sub-menu Stereotype element, create the attribute isHidden with an initial value of True.
+2 In this sub-menu Stereotype element, create the attribute isHidden with an initial value of True.
 For each sub-menu item, add an attribute to identify that item.
 Set the 'Initial Value' to the name to display in the menu.
-For example, if the "MyClass" stereotype could be applied to a UML Class or UML Interface, the attributes for these two options would be:

-MyProfile::MyClass(UML::Class) Initial Value = Class

-MyProfile::MyClass(UML::Interface) Initial Value = Interface

-Create a second Stereotype element and define an attribute with the same name as the sub-menu Stereotype element, and with the initial value of the text to display in the Toolbox item.
-For example:

-MyProfile::MyClass = Class Object Define additional attributes for the rest of the items in the Toolbox, as normal.

-4 Create <<Extension>> relationships between each Stereotype element and the ToolboxPage Metaclass element, as illustrated.
+For example, if the "MyClass" stereotype could be applied to a UML Class or UML Interface, the attributes for these two options would be: MyProfile::MyClass(UML::Class) Initial Value = Class MyProfile::MyClass(UML::Interface) Initial Value = Interface 3 Create a second Stereotype element and define an attribute with the same name as the sub-menu Stereotype element, and with the initial value of the text to display in the Toolbox item.
+For example: MyProfile::MyClass = Class Object Define additional attributes for the rest of the items in the Toolbox, as normal.
+4 Create < <extension>> relationships between each Stereotype element and the ToolboxPage Metaclass element, as illustrated.</extension>

-When this Profile is in use, and when the Class Object item is dragged onto a diagram from the Toolbox, the hidden menu displays giving the choice of Class or Interface; on selection, the element is dropped onto the diagram.

-If no icon has been assigned to the Toolbox item from existing definitions, and you want to display one, define the image as a ToolboxItemImage icon.